gordtulloch/mlCloudDetect/README.md

 Derived from a script provided at https://teachablemachine.withgoogle.com with some additions:
 * Determines if the sun is low enough (astronomical twilight) to bother running the model to detect clouds.
 * Writes out a status file (clouds.txt) that informs other scripts as to cloud status
-* Writes out a status file used by the Allskycam software to display current roof condition
+* Writes out a status file (roofStatus.txt) used by the Allskycam software to display current roof condition
-* Writes out a cloudHistory file for later analysis
+* Writes out a cloudHistory file for later analysis (cloudHistory.txt)

+The code was recently modified to run as a Windows exe so all of the previously editable parameters in the script were made command line parameters. needs to be called with the following:

+mlCloudDetect.exe <lat> <long> <pending> <imagefile>

+where lat and long are your latitude and longitude, pending is the number of minutes you want to delay between opening and closing your roof, and imagefile is the latest image file for your allsky cam.So for example at my location:

+mlCloudDetect 49.9 -97.1 10 latest.jpg

-To install and run mlCloudDetect create a Python virtual environment (to avoid various package conflicts) and run the application from a terminal window.
+To install and run mlCloudDetect in Python create a Python virtual environment (to avoid various package conflicts) and run the application from a terminal window.

     python3 -m venv .venv